UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 UCF Stats and Trends

-- This season, the Knights have just one ATS win in three games as a favorite of 7.5 points or more.
+- The Knights have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- UCF's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- UCF's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

 - UCF is 1-2 against the spread and 2-1 overall in games when it scores more than 30.4 points.

-- The Knights have turned the ball over nine times this season, six more turnovers than the Tigers have forced (3).
+- The Knights have turned the ball over six more times (9 total) than the Tigers have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for UCF at SISportsbook.